opencloud-eu/cdperf/packages/k6-tests/docs/considerations.md

 ### Runtime Configuration

-Especially for a distributed system like openCloud it is important how the runtime manages the services.
+Especially for a distributed system like OpenCloud it is important how the runtime manages the services.
 Are they run as separate processes, system threads or go co-routines?
 That influences how many operations can be parallelized and how many processor cores can be used at the same time.

 ### Concurrent Access